PROSE

 Becket, Massachusetts, 2025

-The text of this poem was found on page 7-13 Section 5.0 “Incident Reporting” of the Handbook of Oceanographic Winch, Wire and Cable Technology, 3rd edition, edited by John F. Bash
+The text of this poem was found on page 7-13 Section 5.0 “Incident Reporting” in the Handbook of Oceanographic Winch, Wire and Cable Technology, 3rd edition, edited by John F. Bash

 Although no one likes to consider